JanNeuendorf/zipurat/README.md

 There is no support for anything but file contents: no metadata, no links, not even empty folders.

+There is no error correction used inside the format.

 ## The design